pietromenna/jekyll-cayman-theme/_posts/logging-left-hand-right-hand.markdown

 logger.debug("I'm logging a really big list comprehension as a string: %s" % str(x for x in range(1000000)))
 ```

-I know.
-I hear you.
-You are saying, "who the hell would ever log a list comprehension like that?"
+But who the hell would ever log a list comprehension like that?
 It's illustrative.
 Let's take a more realistic example.

 ```python
 logger.debug("I'm logging a custom object with its own __str__ function: %s" % str(custom_object_instance))